2009 1000 km of Okayama

 The 2009 1000 km of Okayama was the inaugural event of Automobile Club de l'Ouest's (ACO) Asian Le Mans Series.
-It was held at the Okayama International Circuit, Japan and feature two 500 km races held on 30 October and 1 November 2009.
+It was held at the Okayama International Circuit, Japan and featured two 500 km races held on 30 October and 1 November 2009.
 The winning teams in each of the four categories earned an automatic invitation to the 2010 24 Hours of Le Mans.
 A second Asian Le Mans Series event, scheduled for the Shanghai International Circuit, China, on 7 and 8 November was cancelled by the ACO due to economic circumstances.
 The race weekend is being shared with the World Touring Car Championship's Race of Japan.

 Entries

 The ACO's initial plans for the debut event of the Asian Le Mans Series was for a minimum of 30 entries.
 On 9 May 2009 the ACO announced an initial entry of 31 teams which would consist of competitors from the Le Mans Series, American Le Mans Series, FIA GT Championship, Super GT, as well as other local Japanese and Chinese teams.
 The ACO agreed to supply applying teams with freight transport in an attempt to lure further entries.

 A second entry list was published on 1 September and included 23 cars.
 The final entry list is led by Europeans in the LMP1 category featuring Pescarolo Sport entered under the Sora Racing title, two Kolles Audis, an Le Mans Series-champion Aston Martin, one Oreca, and the new Drayson Lola.
 The sole Japanese entrant in the category was from Tōkai University/YGK Power, who last competed at the 2007 24 Hours of Le Mans.
 LMP2 features a mere two entries, both from the Le Mans Series.
 OAK Racing enters their Mazda-powered Pescarolo while Ibañez Racing Service enters their Courage-AER for a shot at a Le Mans invitation.

 Entries in the GT1 category were predominantly Japanese, all of which are teams currently entered in the Super GT series.
 Hitotsuyama Team Nova's Aston Martin was joined by the experienced JLOC Lamborghinis.
 The sole European entry was the Larbre Compétition Saleen.
 In GT2 there were a variety of entries and cars, led by the first entries from the American Le Mans Series: Rahal Letterman Racing brought one of their new BMW M3s while Robertson Racing represents Ford.
 Felbermayr-Proton's two Porsches and Team Farnbacher's Hankook-shod Ferrari were entered from the Le Mans Series, while Hankook-KTR, Team Daishin, and JimGainer came from Super GT.
 Scuderia Forme also entered their Porsche 996 which had previously competed in the Japan Le Mans Challenge.
 A lone Chinese entry came in the form of an Aston Martin for Team Hong Kong Racing.

 The top two teams from the 2009 Formula Le Mans Cup series were to also receive free entries for the event, but a scheduling conflict with the new Formula Le Mans Winter Series prevented teams from participating.